BIH-CEI/rarelink/docs/5_examples/5_3_example_semiaut_import.rst

-Complete Example: Import of retrospective data
+Example - Semi-Automatic Data Import
 ==============================================

 This example demonstrates how to use the `Phenopacket Mapper` class to map any data base to our RareLink data